nusretgon/OOP/Projects/Week 10/readme.md

-This week we did some egzersize.
+This week we did some exersize.